allo-media/tech-blog/_posts/2019-12-05-elasticsearch-percolator-qualification.md

 }
 ```

 So here we see that our call document matched the search query tagged `Check sent`.
-We can the highlighter to highlight the terms that have matched from the search query documents.
+We can use the highlighter to highlight the terms that have matched from the search query documents.
 The field `_percolator_document_slot` is useful when we send several documents to `documents` field of the percolate query.
 And `max_score` and `_score` as usual give you the relevance score of matched documents.
 You can disable the score computing when using the percolate query using a filter context.

 We can also percolate existing documents by providing the index where they are stored, and their ids :
 ```